Why it gets so quiet after it snows - NewsBreak

 The quiet from snowfall is something you only see with fresh snow.
 Once the snow starts to melt, the opposite happens.
 When the snow melts, refreezes and turns into ice, it can actually get louder.

 Ice reflects sound waves and sends them back out to your ears.
-So that serene quiet is gone.When SEVERE WEATHER strikes, seconds matter.
-Download the StormTracker 13 App
+So that serene quiet is gone.Photos: Heavy snow across Middle Tennessee

-A winter storm blanketed parts of the South with snow, freezing rain and sleet Thursday, tying up roads in West Virginia, Ohio, Tennessee and Kentucky as the system tracked a path through Appalachia toward the Mid-Atlantic and Northeast.
+A winter storm blanketed parts of the South with snow, freezing rain and sleet Thursday, tying up roads in Tennessee and Kentucky as the system tracked a path through Appalachia toward the Mid-Atlantic and Northeast.

 Nashville saw 6.3 inches (16 centimeters) of snowfall on Thursday, shattering the city’s previous Jan.
 6 record of 4 inches (10 centimeters) that had stood since 1977, the National Weather Service said.